Just think about it for a moment: One gram of DNA can store 700 terabytes of data. DNA finally rescues big data from the storage crises.

 Data storage, a great challenge!

-Data is blood of the market, it is important to conserve it.
+Data is blood for the businesses, it is important to conserve it.
 Managing data storage for performance, integrity, and scalability is the next summit in Information Technology management and planning.

 Main challenges for data storage are: